 Commissioner Sara Franklin-Phillips

-Sara is honored to be appointed by the Governor to serve on the Commission and the opportunity to address and tackle issues that directly affect the African American community through legislative policies and priorities.
+Sara is deeply honored to serve on the Commission to address and tackle the issues that directly impact the African American community through outreach, legislative priorities and public policies.